 1. Make Your Weight Loss Goal S.M.A.R.T.

-So, what health goals do you currently have?
+So, what health and weight loss goals do you currently have?
 What do you think you want them to be?
 Write them down.
 We’re going to clean those up and turn them into S.M.A.R.T. goals.
 But what exactly are smart goals?

 S.M.A.R.T. is an achronim of: